Kyle Tucker Preview, Player Props: Astros vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 3.78 team ERA that ranks second among all league pitching staffs.
+- The Mariners have a 3.77 team ERA that leads all league pitching staffs.

-- In his most recent appearance on Wednesday, the right-hander tossed seven innings against the Oakland Athletics, giving up three earned runs while surrendering eight hits.
+- In his last appearance on Saturday, the right-hander went 4 1/3 innings against the Texas Rangers, giving up six earned runs while surrendering six hits.

+- In 24 games this season, the 25-year-old has a 4.17 ERA and 8.1 strikeouts per nine innings, while giving up a batting average of .244 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.